Wind power in the Philippines: State of wind farms

 As of 2021, all wind farms in the Philippines consist of onshore (land-based) wind farms.
-On April 20, 2022, the Department of Energy and World Bank Group released the Philippines Offshore Wind Roadmap, which shows that the country has a 178GW of technical offshore wind potential.
+On April 20, 2022, the Department of Energy and World Bank Group released the Philippines Offshore Wind Roadmap, which shows that the country has 178GW of technical offshore wind potential.
 Unlike onshore wind farms, offshore (water-based) wind farms are at the initial stages of development and has a global installation share of only 0.3% in the wind power industry, totaling 121.4MW.
 Despite this, offshore wind farms have a vast potential since they are built at waters and therefore have a wider coverage area.
 Since wind also blows stronger at oceans and seas, offshore wind farms have a higher power generation capacity.

 Among the leading players in the Philippines' wind energy market include Alternergy Ltd, AC Energy Inc., General Electric Company, PetroEnergy Resources Corporation, and Vestas Wind Systems A/S. As renewable energy demand rises, wind turbines are at a unique position to help the country transition away from fossil-fuel based energy sources.
 By taking advantage of wind energy, the country can improve energy security, lower greenhouse gas emissions, increase renewable energy supply, and benefit the overall economy.
 Some policies and mechanisms that help make this possible include the Renewable Energy Law of 2008, Feed in Tariff (FIT), Net Metering Mechanism, Renewable Portfolio Standard (RPS), and Green Energy Option Program (GEOP).
 The Philippines also has several roadmaps and plans in place, such as the NREP, Philippine Energy Plan 2020-2040, and Philippine Renewable Energy Roadmap 2017-2040.